OWTS Construction Permit Application Process

 Select your county from the list below to determine your jurisdiction and further instructions.

 Some cities in Missouri are incorporated and may not fall under the local permitting authority even when an ordinance is in place.
 If work is being done within one of these incorporated areas, the local permitting authority will defer the permit process back to DHSS.
-Request a permit application number for an incorporated are by clicking here.
+Request a permit application number for an incorporated area by clicking here.

 Additional Information